Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Collapse

-Since garlic poisoning can lead to death, it is important to take your cat to the vet as soon as possible.
+Since garlic poisoning can lead to death, it is important to take your cat to the vet as soon as possible if you suspect they may have eaten garlic bread, you have definitely seen them eat it, or they are exhibiting any signs of illness.

 How Is Garlic Poisoning Diagnosed in Cats?

-If you notice any of the clinical signs and you know that your cat has consumed raw garlic or garlic products, take them to the veterinarian immediately for treatment.
-Describe to your vet the clinical signs that you noticed, when they started, and any other changes in your cat’s diet.
+If you notice any of the clinical signs or you have seen your cat consuming raw garlic or any garlic products, take them to the veterinarian immediately for treatment.
+Describe to your vet the clinical signs that you noticed, when they started, or when your cat has ingested the garlic and any other changes in your cat’s diet, health, or behavior.

 The vet will start by running a series of tests, including a complete blood count, urinalysis, and a blood chemistry profile.
-The complete blood count will likely show the veterinarian that your cat suffers from anemia.
+The complete blood count and blood smear examination will show the veterinarian if your cat suffers from anemia.
 Still, there are several causes of hemolytic anemia, so it’s vital to give your vet your cat’s full medical history to rule out other possible causes.

 gray tabby cat carried by the vet